liuyanghejerry/painttyServer/docs/formats.md

 * 302: invalid password or lack of password.
 * 303: room is full.
 * 304: you're banned.

+### Room management

+All room management actions need a signed key to prove that the actions are made by room owners.

+#### Close Room

+client sends:

+	{
+		request: "close",
+		key: ""
+	}

+server returns:

+	{
+		response: "close",
+		result: true
+	}

+or

+	{
+		response: "close",
+		result: false
+	}

+Since the only reason for a failed close is a wrong key, we don't use errcode here.

+Besides, server will send a message via cmdSocket, telling every client to exit the room, which will look like:

+	{
+		action: 'close',
+		info: {
+			reason: 501
+		}
+	}

+The `reason` can be:

+* 500: closed by room or room manager
+* 501: closed by room owner

 ### Painting actions